DigitalPublishingToolkit/Money-Lab-Reader/docs/3_1-Golumbia.md

 inventors and advocates of Bitcoin.
-Without direct regulatory structures that prevent an instrument from being used as an investment (aka ‘hoarding’), any instrument (*even gold*) will be subject to derivation, securitization, and ultimately extreme boom-and-bust cycles that it are actually the purpose of central banks to prevent.
+Without direct regulatory structures that prevent an instrument from being used as an investment (aka ‘hoarding’), any instrument (*even gold*) will be subject to derivation, securitization, and ultimately extreme boom-and-bust cycles that central banks are tasked to prevent.
 The more Bitcoin fluctuates in value, the less functional it can be as a currency.
 The less impact it can have on ‘world governments’, whatever that is supposed to mean. *The more Bitcoin ‘rises in value’* – *that is,